We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Many reviewers online state that their body pillows have helped their backs, but these anecdotal reports are not as reliable as peer-reviewed studies.
+Many online reviewers state that their body pillows have helped their backs, but these anecdotal reports are less reliable than peer-reviewed studies.

 According to a recent study, using a body pillow may reduce pressure on the shoulders, hips, and whole body.
 However, this study only involved eight participants.

 Further research is necessary to determine whether body pillows can help with back pain or posture.